puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 ## Subquery Operators

 Subqueries allow you to correlate data from multiple sources or multiple rows.
-(For instance, a query such as "fetch the IP addresses of all nodes with `Class[Apache]`" would have to use both facts and resources to return a list of facts.)
+For instance, a query such as "fetch the IP addresses of all nodes with `Class[Apache]`" would have to use both facts and resources to return a list of facts.

+There are two forms of subqueries, implicit and explicit, and both forms work the same under the hood.
+The implicit form however, only requires you to specify the related entity, while the explicit form requires you to be specify exactly how data should be joined during the subquery.

+### `subquery` (Implicit Subqueries)

+*Note:* Implicit subqueries are a new experimental feature, be warned the functionality may change as we provide improvements.

+Implicit queries work like most operators, and simply require you to specify the related entity and the query to use:

+    ["subquery", "<ENTITY>", <SUBQUERY STATEMENT>]

+The entity is a mapping to the particular endpoint or data type you desire, however not all entities are supported from all endpoints, as not every relationship makes sense.
+Consult the endpoint document for details on what implicit relationships are supported:

+* [`catalogs`][catalogs]
+* [`edges`][edges]
+* [`environments`][environments]
+* [`events`][events]
+* [`facts`][facts]
+* [`fact_contents`][fact-contents]
+* [`fact_paths`][fact-paths]
+* [`nodes`][nodes]
+* [`reports`][reports]
+* [`resources`][resources]

+Internal to PuppetDB, we keep a mapping of how different entities relate to each other, and so no other data beyond the entity is needed in this case.
+This is different to explicit subqueries, for those you must specify yourself how two entities are related, although functionally they can produce the same results.

+#### Implicit Subquery Examples

+A query string like the following on the [nodes][`nodes`] endpoint will return the list of all nodes with the `Package[Tomcat]` resource in their catalog, and a certname starting with `web1`:

+    ["and",
+      ["~", "certname", "^web1"],
+      ["subquery", "resources",
+        ["=", "type", "Package"],
+        ["=", "title", "Tomcat"]]]

+If you wanted to display the entire `networking` fact, if the hosts interfaces uses a certain mac address you can do the following on the [facts][`facts`] endpoint:

+    ["and",
+      ["=", "name", "networking"],
+      ["subquery", "fact_contents",
+        ["~>", "path", ["networking", ".*", "macaddresses", ".*"]],
+        ["=", "value", "aa:bb:cc:dd:ee:00"]]]

+### Explicit Subqueries

+While implicit subqueries can make your syntax succinct, not all relationships are mapped internally.
+For these more advanced subqueries, you need to specify exactly the fields that a subquery should join on.
+This is where an explicit subquery can be useful.

-Subqueries are unlike the other operators listed above.
+Explicit subqueries are unlike the other operators listed above.
 They always appear together in the following form:

     ["in", ["<FIELDS>"], ["extract", ["<FIELDS>"], <SUBQUERY STATEMENT>] ]